slowernews/wisdom-tldr/README.md

 > *'You don't always have to get the last word.
 Make your point and leave it that way.'*

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

+get better asking questions. they are more important than answers.

 ===
 ###On listening